yrahul3910/ai-vv/Reports/Paper Progress Feb 17 - Feb 19, 2020.md

 * Changed points to sentences in Literature Review
 * Moved research gap comments to Future Work
 * Changed Future Work from bullets to paragraphs
+* Added big picture diagram
+* Changed points in Lessons Learned to sentences

 ## Todo

 * Define major topics, with core citations and an example
-* Change Lessons Learned to sentences